Click on each heading to learn more...

 The first step towards becoming a Looking for Lincoln (LFL) Community is to be designated an Emerging LFL Community.
 Emerging LFL Communities are communities that are working towards becoming a designated LFL Community.

-To download the Emerging LFL Community Working Group Kit, click HERE.
+To download the LFL Emerging Community Application Packet, click HERE.

 To download the ALNHA Interpretive Themes, click HERE.